Photo by Micaela Parente on Unsplash

 Everyone needs to file the form in triplicate.

 Each sentence has a singular verb because everyone is a singular pronoun.

-Erin Servais is a book editor with ten years of experience in publishing.
+Erin Servais is a book editor with a dozen years of experience in publishing.
 Contact her to learn how she can help you with your next project: www.dotanddashllc.com

 Happy hump day.
 Here’s part two of Grammar Party’s Word Nerd Wednesday series, where I lovingly compile and share some of the most interesting language-related tidbits floating around the interwebs.